flexDev914/WARAddonClient/README.md

 If the user allowed the related addon to automatically upload files, the found file will be attached as a body to a post request to the configured URL.
 The Reason-tag wrapps your own text, that is shown to users when they have the option of allowing automatic uploads or not.
 Obviously, it would be helpful to provide a short explanation to the readers, so they'll recall why they should opt in.

+## Contributions

+I'll happily take contributions, code reviews or improvements.
+If you want to supply code, please don't just import everything and work with fully qualified names to prevent later collisions.

+Other than that everyone is invited to grap the current developement .jar and test it, so issues can be fixed as early as possible.